 Site Location Land to the east of Dorchester Sewage Treatment Works Inc. administrative area West Dorset District Council Parish/Town Council Dorchester Town Council Landowner/Agent Wessex Water Description of Site Brownfield land east of Dorchester Sewage Treatment Works, existing Dorchester Household Recycling Centre, scrapyard and other waste and non-waste uses.
-Site is allocated as employment land.
 Potential for an improved Household Recycling Centre.
-Site area 0.92 ha Range of facilities being Household Recycling Centre (HRC) considered Description of Potential A HRC comprising a split level facility with separation of the public area from Development the operational area.
+Site area 0.92 ha Range of facilities being considered Household Recycling Centre (HRC) Description of Potential Development A HRC comprising a split-level facility with separation of the public area from the operational area.
 Space to provide one-way traffic circulation and parking areas is essential.
+A working area with skips undercover - it is envisaged that this would be a canopy over the public sorting area and over the waste containers which is best practice for site users and staff and to control ingress of rain to the waste.

-Taran and a second seco Ideally working area with skips undercover (could be canopy) to contain run- off from the working area.
-Full enclosure within a building possible.
-Minimum height 8m to allow for loading and unloading (7.5m with 0.5m for lighting etc), maximum height 11m.
-Waste proposed to be Local authority collected waste (waste from the householder) managed Traffic Generation Private vehicles At the existing site there are 116,500 one way movements per year.
+Canopy height for yard area: minimum of 5.7m for loading/unloading.
+Canopy height for public area (at a higher level) can be lower.
+Waste proposed to be managed Local authority collected waste (waste from the householder) Traffic Generation Private vehicles At the existing site there are 116,500 one-way movements per year.
 Potential for increase in visitors with proposed new housing in/around Dorchester.
 Highest numbers of vehicles at peak time of the year (summer, bank holidays) and weekends.
-11014 HGVs 1000 one-way movements per annum Access Considerations Access via St George's Road.
+HGVs 1000 one-way movements per annum Access Considerations Access via St George's Road.
 Partially single track, unadopted road.
 Beyond this, traffic would utilise the soon to be completed extension to Lubbecke Way.
-There would be the need for a new concepts the site one indicative vents set There would be the need for a new access to the site, see indicative route set out above.
-Polovant Local Diagning Relevant Local Planning Policy West Dorset District Council and Weymouth & Portland Borough Council Local Plan (2015) Policy Fidil (2013) The identified site lies outside the development boundary.
+There would be the need for a new access to the site, see indicative route set out above.
+Relevant Local Planning West Dorset District Council and Weymouth & Portland Borough Council Local Policy Plan (2015) The identified site lies outside the development boundary.
 Policy SUS 2 'Distribution of Development' restricts development outside development boundaries.
-However, restrictions allow for certain developments including employment, local facilities appropriate to a rural area or close to an existing settlement and specific allocations in a DPD and associated landscape and infrastructure requirements. associated innuscape and innustracture requirements.
+However, restrictions allow for certain developments including employment, local facilities appropriate to a rural area or close to an existing settlement and specific allocations in a DPD and associated landscape and infrastructure requirements.